mertcanaydin97/ogcrud/docs/getting-started/configurations.md

 <?php

 'controllers' => [
-    'namespace' => 'TCG\\Voyager\\Http\\Controllers',
+    'namespace' => 'OG\\OGCRUD\\Http\\Controllers',
 ],
 ```

-You can specify the default `controller` namespace of Voyager.
-If you ever wish to override any of the core functionality of Voyager you can do so by duplicating the Voyager controllers and specifying the location of your custom controllers.
+You can specify the default `controller` namespace of OGCRUD.
+If you ever wish to override any of the core functionality of OGCRUD you can do so by duplicating the OGCRUD controllers and specifying the location of your custom controllers.

 {% hint style="info" %}
 **Overwrite a single controller**
 If you only want to overwrite a single controller, you might consider adding the following piece of code to your `AppServiceProvider` class in the `register` method.
-`$this->app->bind(VoyagerBreadController::class, MyBreadController::class);`
+`$this->app->bind(OgCrudBreadController::class, MyBreadController::class);`
 {% endhint %}

 ## Model